shruhi/Super-Bowl-LIII-Score-Prediction/Super_Bowl_LIII.md

 TP: team passing (in yards) TR: team rushing (in yards) TY: total yards TT: Team turnover
 OP: opponent passing (in yards) OR: opponent rushing (in yards) OY: total yards OT: opponent turnover

+Make sure no missing data.
+An intital exploratory look using pairs()
 We want to predict the TS and OS for LA Rams and New England Patriots by using the team statistics as predictor variables.

 ``` r